Sponsor MessageBecome a KQED sponsor

 Please try again

 After nearly a year of tense contract negotiations between the San Francisco Unified School District and the United Educators of San Francisco union, the two sides reached an impasse in the fall.
-The union said educators need higher wages that keep up with the rising cost of Bay Area living and fully funded family health care.
+The union says educators need higher wages that keep up with the rising cost of Bay Area living and fully-funded family health care.
 The district, however, argues its dire budget crisis makes meeting those demands an impossibility.

-The potential strike comes amid a coordinated campaign across California by teachers unions with similar demands.
-And it’s not the first time Bay Area teachers have mobilized in recent years: Oakland teachers went on strike in 2023 and almost went to the picket line again in 2025.
-West Contra Costa County teachers held a four-day strike in December that ended after the district offered them 8% raises and fully funded health care.
+The strike comes amid a coordinated campaign across California by teachers unions with similar demands.
+And it’s not the first time Bay Area teachers have mobilized in recent years: Oakland teachers went on strike in 2023, and almost went to the picket line again in 2025.
+West Contra Costa County teachers held a four-day strike in December that ended after the district offered them 8% raises and fully-funded health care.

 Sponsored